Chevron butterflyfish

 The chevron butterflyfish (Chaetodon trifascialis), also known as chevroned butterflyfish, triangulate butterflyfish or V-lined butterflyfish, is a species of marine ray-finned fish, a butterflyfish belonging to the family Chaetodontidae.
 It has a wide Indo-Pacific distribution.

 Chevron butterflyfish should not be confused with melon butterflyfish (Chaetodon trifasciatus), three-striped butterflyfish (Chaetodon tricinctus), or three-banded butterflyfish (Chaetodon robustus).

 Description

-The chevron butterflyfish has an relatively elongate pale body marked with dark vertical chevron markings.
+The chevron butterflyfish has a relatively elongate pale body marked with dark vertical chevron markings.
 It has a black tail with yellow posterior margin.
 There is a black band with pale edges which runs through the eye.
 The juveniles have a black vertical band which runs from the rear of the dorsal fin, over the rear of the body to the rear of the anal fins and they have a yellow tail base and pectoral fins.
 The dorsal fin contains 13-15 spines and 14-16 soft rays while the anal fin has 3-5 spines an 13-15 soft rays.
 This species attains a maximum total length of 18 cm.